ChuckTheCoder/CodeTorch-Project-Archive-v2/README.md

 ---

 ## 📂 How projects are archived:
-When a creator builds and saves a project inside the **CodeTorch** environment, a secure snapshot of their project's blueprint code is captured.
+When a creator builds and saves a project inside the **CodeTorch** environment, a secure snapshot of their project's code is captured.
 This raw project data is automatically mirrored and pushed as a `.json` backup file directly to our dedicated Hugging Face repository data storage (`SpeedyChuck/codetorch-archive`).